freent-project/openwindows/README.md

   apps, settings, passwords, etc. Back-up your current OS before continuing.

 > **Note**: Installation of OpenWindows requires an NTFS or FAT partition with a Windows-style drive letter.
-OpenTheSystem cannot identify any other partition.
+OpenWindows cannot identify any other partition.
 If you do not have an NTFS or FAT partition, install Microsoft Windows to create one with a letter before installing OpenWindows.